Planar Surface Reconstruction from Sparse Views: Experiments

 {\bf Baselines:} We compare with alternate approaches and ablations that test the system's contributions.
 To the best of our knowledge, no existing work solves our task, so we test fusions of existing systems.
 These baselines estimate a relative camera pose and per-image planes.

 {\it Plane Odometry \cite{raposo2013plane} + MWS~\cite{furukawa2009manhattan} / PlaneRCNN~\cite{liu2019planercnn}:} \cite{raposo2013plane} extracts plane-primitives from successive RGB-D video frames and uses plane-to-plane registration to solve for the camera pose.
 For the 3D representation, we either predict planes using PlaneRCNN in our plane prediction module or run Manhattan-world Stereo~\cite{furukawa2009manhattan} on predicted depth (MWS) or ground truth depth (MWS-G).
-We estimate depthmaps with \cite{Ranftl2020}, a state of the art system trained on ${\approx}2$M images.
+To provide~\cite{raposo2013plane} and ~\cite{furukawa2009manhattan} with predicted depthmaps, we use MiDaS~\cite{Ranftl2020}, a state of the art system trained on ${\approx}2$M images.
 We found that MWS gave better plane fits on depthmaps without semantic labels compared to our RANSAC approach, also shown in~\cite{liu2019planercnn,liu2018planenet}.
 Plane Odometry mainly reasons with geometric information when producing its final output and tests a simple fusion of visual odometry and plane extraction systems.

 {\it SuperGlue-G \cite{sarlin2020superglue} + MWS~\cite{furukawa2009manhattan} / PlaneRCNN~\cite{liu2019planercnn}:} \cite{sarlin2020superglue} is a point-based matching algorithm that uses deep features to find pixel correspondence across images to estimate an essential matrix.
 The scale of the translation is not determined by the essential matrix so we use the {\it ground truth} translation scale for this method.
 Approaches like \cite{sarlin2020superglue} are complementary to our camera branch since they have finer resolution but no object-size prior; our approach could integrate \cite{sarlin2020superglue} in its continuous optimization.
 Like the previous baseline, we try each of MWS/MWS-G/Plane-RCNN.